- Prep time: 15min + chilling time

 - Difficulty: Basic

-This ice-cream was inspired by Zabaglione, an Italian egg custard made with dessert wine, usually Marsala.
-It’s quite rich, but really creamy and delicious.
-I added some raisins to the ice cream and served it with amaretti biscuits for crunch, but you can easily omit those two elements.
+Zabaglione, an Italian egg custard made with dessert wine, usually Marsala, inspired this ice cream.
+It’s very rich, but it’s also very creamy and delicious.
+I added raisins to the ice cream and served it with amaretti biscuits for crunch, but those two ingredients are optional.

 - 120ml Marsala or other dessert wine

 - 240ml milk

 Allow the raisins and Marsala to soak in a small bowl.

 Whisk together the egg yolks and sugar until thick and fluffy.
 In a saucepan, heat milk and cream over medium heat until the mixture reaches boiling point.
 Temper the yolk mixture by gradually whisking in hot milk and cream.
 Return the mixture to the saucepan and cook over medium heat until it has the consistency of custard.
 As you stir, scrape the bottom.
 To stir the ice cream, use a silicone-based spatula or a wooden spoon.
 The ideal temperature is between 71 – 80°C, and a good indication is when it evenly coats the back of a wooden spoon.
 This should take approximately 6 minutes.
 After straining the custard, stir in the Marsala and raisins.
 Cover with cling film and place in the refrigerator for at least 3 hours.